 The Belt Association promotes geologic study of the Proterozoic Belt Supergroup of the northwestern United States, and the equivalent Purcell Group in southwestern Canada.
 The Association sponsors a Belt Symposium every decade.
 Belt Symposium IV was held in 2003 in Salmon, Idaho.
 The Symposium proceedings were published as SEPM Special Publication 86, 2007.
 The field guides to the 2003 meeting were published in Northwest Geology, v.
 32, 2003.
 Belt Symposium V was also held in Salmon in conjunction with the Tobacco Root Geological Society in 2013.
-Paper and field guides were published in Northwest Geology, v.
-42, 2013.
-The 2023 meeting will likely also take place in Salmon.
+Papers and field guides were published in Northwest Geology, v.
+42, in 2013 and in Geological Society of America Special Paper 522 in 2016.
+The 2023 meeting will also take place in Salmon.

 There is no general membership.
 Informal field trips are held to discuss results of ongoing research in the Belt.
 To be placed on the email list for these trips and Belt Association news, contact Reed Lewis.

 The Belt-Purcell Supergroup is a package of sedimentary rocks deposited in a Mesoproterozoic basin over what are now portions of Alberta, British Columbia, Montana, Idaho, and Washington.
 The low metamorphic grade of Belt rocks in much of their outcrop area allows a rare opportunity to study Proterozoic sedimentation processes.

 The Belt sediments accumulated to perhaps 50,000 feet in thickness near the Washington-Idaho line, and thin eastward to the vanishing point in central Montana.
 The sediments are not seen to thin to the west; instead, they are abruptly truncated by a 700 Ma. rift which split the basin.
 The western portion of the basin is now thought to be part of either Australia, Antarctica, China, or Siberia.